50 Mesmerizing Attractions in the Southwest

 48. Bear Jaw

 The Bear Jaw-Abineau Loop is an incredible high altitude hike in Flagstaff which is outstanding anytime of the year, but even more jaw dropping during the fall season.
-This hike is a bit hard to get to as the drive is long and the road is very rough (4WD recommended), however, it is definitely the most gorgeous in the area.
+The road to get to the trailhead is very rough (4WD recommended), however, this hike is worth any hassle.
 The combined loop is about 7 miles and involves a very steep climb with an elevation gain of nearly 2000 ft.

 You will pass beautiful forested canyons intermixed with pines and aspens which turn a brilliant gold in the fall.
-This is one of the best spots in the Peaks for black bear sightings.
+This is one of the best spots in the Peaks to see black bears.
 The trail begins at an elevation of 8510 feet, making this one of the hardest trails in town when you consider the distance plus altitude.
-If you are looking for something a bit easier you can opt to skip the loop in favor of the 2 mile out-and back to Bear Jaw, which will still be pretty difficult, but nothing as strenuous and time consuming as the 4-5 hour full loop.
+If you are looking for something a bit easier you can opt to skip the full loop in favor of the 2 mile out-and back trek to Bear Jaw, which will still be pretty difficult, but nothing as strenuous and time consuming as the 4-5 hour full loop.

 Location: Flagstaff, Arizona